gsalaman/wow_bank_vault/README.md

 In addition, there are 4 "hand" symbols with those colors/shapes below this display.
 These have capacitive touch sensors, specifically a copper plate connected to a Sparkfun capacitive touch breakout board.
 This board translates the cap-touch signal into a logic signal:  1 means pressed, 0 means not pressed.
 Each of these boards is connected to input pins on the microbit, and require 3.3v and ground.

-Finally, we've got a solenoid lock connected to a 12v transistor circut, triggered by a microbit pin to open the spring-loaded vault when the signal goes high.
+Finally, we've got a solenoid lock connected to a 12v transistor circut, triggered by a microbit pin to unlock vault when the signal goes high.
+There is an RGB LED above the vault...green means unlocked, red means locked.

 ## Software Overview